 Bottom line: In addition to likely omitting many (or even most) of the young men who constitute the “ED epidemic,” the study did not catch other porn-related sexual problems reported in the literature and by many chronic porn users.

-Contrary to Grubbs’s study analysis, both porn addiction and higher levels of porn use were related to poorer erectile functioning
+Contrary to Grubbs’s study analysis (and his tweets), both porn addiction and higher levels of porn use were related to poorer erectile functioning

 Tips for understanding the numbers in the study’s tables:

 Zero means no correlation between two variables; 1.00 means a complete correlation between two variables.
 The bigger the number the stronger the correlation between the 2 variables.
 If a number has a minus sign, it means there’s a negative correlation between two things.
 (For example, there’s a negative correlation between exercise and heart disease.
 Thus, in normal language, exercise reduces the chances of heart disease.
 In contrast, obesity has a positive correlation with heart disease.)